 SunSat Design is an international competition intended to accelerate the conceptualization, manufacture, launch and operation of the next-generation satellites that will collect energy in space and deliver it to earth as a non-polluting source of electrical power.

 In the Third Round (2015-2016) of this competition, we are soliciting research and creative visualizations related to Wireless Power Transmission, a set of technological innovations that are key to development of workable space solar power systems.

 THE DESIGN PROJECT

-This two-year competition will link global scientific communities with university-based (and other) digital media labs for the purposes of advancing knowledge of space-based solar power satellites (SunSats) and illustrating their many Earth-energy applications.
+The strategy is to link global scientific communities with university-based (and other) digital media labs for the purposes of advancing knowledge of space-based solar power satellites (SunSats) and illustrating their many Earth-energy applications.

 The SunSat Competition is an initiative of: